-Vietnam has taken some important steps in its enforcement against online piracy over the past few years, demonstrating at least some willingness to cooperate with rights holders in enforcement actions and training and capacity building.
-In 2017, the Vietnamese Government issued Decree No. 17/2017/ND-CP (Decree 17) authorizing MIC to implement regulations in coordination with other authorities that would enable MIC to take actions against online infringement.
-MIC also issued Decision No. 1278/QD-BTTT, which authorized a project to "strengthen MIC's capacity to fight online infringement and online crimes."
-Under this project, which will be implemented from 2017 to 2020, MIC and other relevant authorities will amend regulations to improve enforcement and conduct technical movieshub.to, formerly known as 123 Movies, is a very popular streaming website operating out of Vietnam that embeds popular movie and series content from third-party cyberlockers.
+Vietnam has been willing to take some important steps in its enforcement against online piracy of audiovisual broadcasts over the past few years, demonstrating at least some willingness to cooperate with rights holders in enforcement actions and training and capacity building.
+In 2018, Vietnam broadcasters, including Vietnam TV (VTV), with support from MIC and MPS and cooperation from ISPs, successfully took action to stop unauthorized online transmissions of the World Cup soccer tournament.
+As reported last year, other recent positive developments include Decree No. 17/2017/ND-CP (Decree 17), issued in 2017, authorizing MIC to implement regulations in coordination with other authorities that would enable MIC to take actions against online infringement.
+MIC also issued Decision No. 1278/QD-BTTTT, which authorized a project to "strengthen MIC's capacity to fight online infringement and online crimes."
+Under this project, MIC and other relevant authorities will amend regulations to improve enforcement and conduct technical trainings and institutional reforms to ensure MIC's inspector and other relevant departments are fully able to address online infringement.
+IIPA remains hopeful that these developments will result in improved enforcement against online piracy.

-&lt;sup>7Chiasenhac.com (also chiasenhac.vn), which has an Alexa ranking of 144 and receives 5 million monthly visits, is owned by Yeu Ca Hat Company and hosted from Vietnam by Viettel IDC.
+1Chiasenhac.com (also chiasenhac.vn), which has an Alexa ranking of 161 and receives 4 million monthly visits, is owned by Yeu Ca Hat Company and hosted from Vietnam by Viettel IDC.
 As a result of an administrative complaint filed in 2016 with the Ministry of Information and Communications against chiasenhac.com, the site was fined and ordered to remove all infringing contents.
 Its infringing activities, however, continue.

-SimilarWeb estimates that visitors from the United States and Japan are the second and third top foreign visitors to Vietnam's music sites.
+^{}SimilarWeb estimates that visitors from the United States and Mexico are the second and third top foreign visitors to Vietnam's music sites.